knative/docs/docs/eventing/event-registry.md

 ## Overview

 The Event Registry maintains a catalog of the event types that can be consumed from the system.
-It introduces a new [EventType](../reference/eventing/eventing.md) CRD in order to persist the event types information in the cluster's data store.
+It introduces a new [EventType](../reference/eventing/eventing.md) CRD in order to persist the events information in the cluster's data store.

 ## Before you begin